Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 ## Instructions

-Our program is comprised of an image encoder and generator, which work in conjunction to encode a message within four different color modes and seven different planes.
+Our program is comprised of an image encoder and generator, which work in conjunction to encode a message within three different color modes and seven different planes.
 By checking our modified images with Stegsolve, we ensured that our program worked properly in realistic situations.
 This involved heavy research into the ways in which Stegsolve treats and attempts to break these forms of encryptions.

 <details><summary><b>It's dangerous to go alone...
 Take <i>this!</i></b> 🦖</summary>